Seb35/git-iterate/README.md

 Although this is a small program, any contribution is welcome!
 Please [open an issue](https://github.com/Seb35/git-iterate/issues) to discuss ideas or bugs, or even [submit pull requests](https://github.com/Seb35/git-iterate/pulls) to propose implementations.

 This is a small nice-to-do list:
-* test in various environments -- I only tested it on Debian with Bash
+* test in various environments -- I only tested it on Debian
-* possibly write it in a wider-understood Shell dialect (Bourne Shell)
 * improve documentation
 * write unit tests